Sales department roles and responsibilities– Every organization has a sales team – there are no two ways about it.

 But this doesn’t even begin to cover the vast responsibility of building a sales department.

-And that’s why we will cover the main areas of the sales department, such as:
+And that’s why we will cover the main areas of the sales department roles and responsibilities, such as:

 1. Main objectives of the sales department